MatrixWeber/PiggyBank/README.md

 # PiggyBank
-This app helps you to same money
+This app helps you to save money